Matthew530419/Web-API/README_WebAPI.md

   });
   `</script>`

-- In case of decorating button and put icons on cener, function named button and body would be used as below.
-CSS function named text-align could place icons horizontally.
+- In case of tag named `body`, CSS property named `text-align` is used to position icons on center of horizontal direction.
+In case of tag named `img`, CSS property named `display` is used to position images on each of div box.

 - `<style>`
   `body` {
   background-color: black;
-  `text-align`: center;
+  `text-align: center;`
   }
   `img` {
-  display: block;
+  `display: block;`
   margin: auto;
   }
   `button` {